ngriffin7a/liferay-docs/develop/tutorials/articles/110-portlets/jsf/01-getting-started-with-jsf-applications.markdown

     Managed beans are Java beans that are managed by the JSF framework.
 Managed beans annotated with `@RequestScoped` are usually responsible for handling actions and listeners.
-JSF *manages* these beans by creating and removing the bean object from the server.
+JSF *manages* these beans by automatically creating the bean and keeping it in memory for a certain amount of time based on its scope.
+After going out-of-scope, the bean is made available for garbage collection.
     Visit the linked annotations above for more details.

 2. Add the following methods and field to your `ExampleBacking.java` class: